xemu-project/xemu-website/docs/docs/download.md

 `flatpak run app.xemu.xemu`

-Note: Only the `~/.var/app/app.xemu.xemu/data/xemu/xemu` directory can be written by xemu.
+!!! warning "Accessible Directories"

-The Hard Disk image has to be placed there, for example at `~/.var/app/app.xemu.xemu/data/xemu/xemu/xbox_hdd.qcow2`.
+	When using the flatpak installation method, only the `~/.var/app/app.xemu.xemu/data/xemu/xemu` directory can be written to by xemu.
+The Hard Disk image must be placed there, for example at `~/.var/app/app.xemu.xemu/data/xemu/xemu/xbox_hdd.qcow2`.

 ### Build from source